-H6: Abusive supervision predicts job-related gossip (JRG) and non-job-related gossip (NJG).
+H6: Abusive supervision predicts job-related gossip and non-job-related gossip.

-Furthermore, as non-job-related gossip (NJG) has a weaker effect on employee cynicism (c.f. please refer to the discussion of the second hypothesis), we propose the following final hypothesis:
+Furthermore, as NJG has a weaker effect on ECN (please refer to the discussion of the Hypothesis 2), we propose the following final hypothesis:

-H7: Non-job-related gossip (NJG) shows a weaker mediating effect on the relationship between abusive supervision and employee cynicism.
+H7: Non-job-related gossip shows a weaker mediating effect on the relationship between AS and employee cynicism.